lbcai/Core-Keeper-Auto-Fish/README.md

 There is also a portion of the code that is designed to beat the fishing minigame so that afk players can actually catch fish, but it currently doesn't work 100% of the time and has been disabled for now.

+It is recommended that players build walls around themselves and keep the water to their right in order to prevent movement off the tile and avoid being attacked by mobs while afk.

+Last updated 2023/02/01.

 ## Thanks to
 * [Fish icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/fish)